-Evolution Data Centres Welcomes Zero Two As Strategic Shareholder In Joint Partnership With Warburg Pincus
+Evolution Data Centres welcomes Zero Two as strategic shareholder in joint partnership with Warburg Pincus

+(MENAFN- FGS Global) Singapore/Abu Dhabi, UAE – 12 August 2025: Evolution Data Centres ("Evolution"), a leading sustainable data centre platform in Southeast Asia, today announced a strategic investment by Zero Two, a digital infrastructure development and investment platform headquartered in Abu Dhabi.
+Zero T’o’s investment in Evolution will provide long-term growth capital aimed at accelerating the deployment of hyperscale-ready data centres across key Southeast Asian markets.
+It also represents Zero’Two’s first investment in Southeast Asia since its launch in 2022.
+Under the terms of the transaction, Zero Two will assume a co-controlling position alongside Warburg Pincus, establishing a strong institutional partnership to support Evo’ution’s continued growth.

-This marks a significant milestone in Evolution's growth journey, following Warburg Pincus's initial investment in 2022 through a joint venture to develop and scale sustainable hyperscale data centres in Southeast Asia's fast-growing markets.
-Since Warburg Pincus's initial investment, Evolution has significantly expanded its portfolio across Thailand, the Philippines, and Vietnam, all of which will be powered by renewable energy via Power Purchase Agreements (PPAs) with leading renewable energy providers.
+This marks a significant milestone in E’olution’s growth journey, following Warb’rg Pincus’s initial investment in 2022 through a joint venture to develop and scale sustainable hyperscale data centres in Southeast Asia’s fast-growing markets.
+Since Warburg Pinc’s’s initial investment, Evolution has significantly expanded its portfolio across Thailand, the Philippines, and Vietnam, all of which will be powered by renewable energy via Power Purchase Agreements (PPAs) with leading renewable energy providers.

 Darren Webb, CEO and Co-Founder of Evolution Data Centres, commented:

 “We are absolutely delighted to welcome Zero Two as a strategic investor.
 Their support marks a major milestone for Evolution Data Centres and will significantly accelerate our mission to deliver sustainable, high-performance digital infrastructure across Southeast Asia.
-Together with our investors and partners, we're powering the next phase of digital transformation in the region.”
+Together with our investors and partne’s, we’re powering the next phase of digital transformation in the”region.”

 Ahmed Al Hameli, CEO of Zero Two, added:

-“We are excited to partner with Evolution and Warburg Pincus to support the expansion of digital infrastructure across Southeast Asia.
-Evolution's strong market positioning and leading execution capabilities make it a compelling fit for Zero Two's long-term capital deployment strategy.
-Together, we aim to accelerate the scale up of energy-efficient hyperscale data centres that meet the region's rapidly growing cloud and AI demands.”
+“We are excited to partner with Evolution and Warburg Pincus to support the expansion of digital infrastructure across Southeast Asi’.
+Evolution’s strong market positioning and leading execution capabilities make it a compelling fi’ for Zero Two’s long-term capital deployment strategy.
+Together, we aim to accelerate the scale up of energy-efficient hyperscale data centres that’meet the region’s rapidly growing clo”d and AI demands.”

 Andrew Fitzpatrick, Principal at Warburg Pincus, said: